johncclayton/two-brothers-website/README.md

 7.  **GitHub Pages Serves Site**: GitHub Pages is configured to serve the website from the content of the `gh-pages` branch.

 This ensures that any changes pushed to the `main` branch are automatically built and deployed to the live GitHub Pages site.

+## Configuration

+In the general settings for your repo, make sure the GitHub token/workflow has permissions to push to the `gh-pages` branch.
+This is typically set up in the repository settings under "Actions" and "General".